Beeman Park Property Review

 The neighborhood with snow & gingerbread houses

 Beeman Park is a gem.
 The staff is adamant about catering to children and adults of all ages, with specific senior citizen activities and a variety of children’s programs.
-Most notable is the Annual Family festival in December with real snow and we are happy to report Gingerbread house building is sponsored by BryanAbrams.com !
+Most notable is the Annual Family Festival in December with real snow, and we are happy to report Gingerbread house building is sponsored by BryanAbrams.com!

-Beeman Park is known for it landscaping and mature trees that provide a natural shade canopy for the children’s play areas.
+Beeman Park is known for its landscaping and mature trees that provide a natural shade canopy for the children’s play areas.
 Facility highlights at Beeman Park include a new jogging path with a PAR Course (also known as a Fitness Trail), an auditorium, barbecue pits, four baseball diamonds, outdoor basketball courts, two play areas, picnic tables, four tennis courts, and legacy gymnastic equipment.
-Studio City Recreation Center is located at 12621 Rye St., Studio City, CA
+Studio City Recreation Center is located at 12621 Rye St., Studio City, CA.

 Sixth Annual Winter Family Festival in Beeman park

 Was a huge success and took place on Sunday, December 11th 2016, 1:00 p.m. – 4:00 p.m

 Plenty of Snow & Gingerbread House building for you and the kids with the return of the Sixth Annual Winter Family Festival.
 The 2015 event, saw hundreds of kids making over 300 Gingerbread houses & playing in more than 70 TONS of snow, with chutes, snowball fights, and snowman making.
 Parking for the Festival is free with a free shuttle found at CBS Studio Center, 4024 Radford, CA 91604.